Zhangjt9317/Biofuel-Group-Project/README.md

 ## Usage

 To predict the family and the thermo-physical properties  of the imported molecule, user can run the software following the instructions below.
-1. Enter the `CID number` of that chemical.
+1. Enter the `CID number` of that chemical and click `Git CID` to comfirm input.
 2. Click `Model selection` to chose differient machine learning methods and click `Begin` to confirm selection.
 3. Then click `Result` to plot the training and predction result.